A Stellar Guide: Strong Brand Identity For Fintechs (With Case Studies)

 The color scheme contrasts moments before and after accidents, with green as the primary color symbolizing positivity and enrichment.

-5) Developing You Brand's Character/ Persona
+5) Developing Your Brand's Character/ Persona

 A brand persona is a set of human-like characteristics and impactful values that your brand embodies.
 Instill that aspect into a character that suits your brand's style and messaging.